DevPahanLankage/VitalCare/README.md

 ## 🚀 Deployment

+The website is currently deployed using GitHub Pages and can be accessed at [https://devpahanlankage.github.io/VitalCare/](https://devpahanlankage.github.io/VitalCare/)

-The website can be deployed to any static hosting service:
+You can also deploy it to other static hosting services:

-- GitHub Pages
 - Netlify
 - Vercel
 - AWS S3

+### GitHub Pages Deployment
+The site is automatically deployed to GitHub Pages when changes are pushed to the `main` branch.
+To deploy your own version:

+1. Fork this repository
+2. Go to repository Settings > Pages
+3. Set source branch to `main`
+4. Your site will be available at `https://[your-username].github.io/VitalCare/`

 ## 📝 Contributing